 Alongside this there are also worksite inductions conducted if you are participating in placement as part of your training.

-On successful completion, participants will be awarded CHC50113 Diploma of Early Childhood Education and Care.
+On successful completion, participants will be issued with a certificate for this qualification within 30 calendar days.
 For unit completion only, a Statement of Attainment will be awarded.